ShaomingB/reimagined-doodle/rules.md

 ## How we will assign (and reassign) tasks

+Every Tuesday and Thursday afternoon after lecture, we shall meet and have a small dicsuession about what to do next, as well as assigning tasks. for small problems,we should communicate via email

 ## How will we will track progress (and follow-up) on completion of tasks
 Create a GroupMe and keep in contact.